xianan2/audio-transcriber/README.md

 So if the PID is 1234, then run `taskkill /PID 1234 /F`

 ## Test Scripts
-The test scripts for both frontend and backend has also been containerised and can be run by clicking on **`run-all-tests.bat`** script.
+The test scripts for both frontend and backend have also been containerised and can be run by clicking on the **`run-all-tests.bat`** script.

-If you would like to run the tests for backend and frontend separately, you can do so in the **root directory** (*/audio-transcriptions) of the project by running the following commands:
+If you would like to run the tests for backend and frontend separately, you can do so in the **root directory** (/audio-transcriptions) of the project by running the following commands:

 - To run **backend tests**:
   ```sh